psm8/automated-business-process-discovery/README.md

 tak all substrings of string
 add method to recurrent parallel calculation to choose on substring that makes sense not take one before smallest [-3, -2, -1 ,0, -1, 0, -1, -2 , -3]
-gate should always return list of events
+gate should always return list of events add to loop to_n_length return seq if same gates test model same event name in gate but inside other gates imporove and to have ['a', 'b', 'c', and] not calc all combos
 ### Precision
 add info about visited nodes and no of children, could be stored in dictionary created when parsing.
 ### Generalization